vchongmorrison/experiments/README.md

 <br>

-## Output files
+## Outputs

-Unless indicated otherwise in filename, assume they are from Analysis v1.
+Unless indicated otherwise in file or folder name, assume they are from Analysis v1.